School of Music

-Paul Deatherage is an active performer and educator in the central Kentucky area.
-He is a versatile percussionist, experienced in many areas including jazz, concert, marching, and world percussion.
+Paul Deatherage is the Instructor of Drum Set at the University of Kentucky.
+He is an active performer and educator in the central Kentucky area.
+He specializes in jazz drum set but is also an experienced performer and teacher of concert, marching, and world percussion.

 BMME: Tennessee Technological University (2005)

 Paul attended Tennessee Technological University, where he studied with Joseph Rasmussen and Eric Willie, completing his bachelor’s degree in Music Education in December 2005.
 While living in Cookeville he also studied with Bill Bachman.
 Paul moved to Lexington in 2007 to study with James B. Campbell and John Willmarth, while pursuing his master’s degree in Percussion Performance at the University of Kentucky.
 He completed his M.M. in May, 2009.